wyfo/arc-slice/README.md

 This library uses unsafe code.
 It is tested with [miri](https://github.com/rust-lang/miri) to ensure the memory safety and the correct synchronization.

-[^1]: Only two tests are not passing, but it is just about the capacity of a reallocated `BytesMut` for which you cannot reserve because it is shared.
+[^1]: Only four tests are not passing: one about the memory size being 3 instead of 4, another one because `BytesMut::with_capacity` doesn't allocate a `Vec`, and the last two about the capacity of a reallocated `BytesMut` for which you cannot reserve because it is shared.
 I don't really agree with `bytes` behavior here — doubling the previous capacity, even if it's about a small reservation in a small subslice — so I will not say it matters a lot.
 If it does matter, it is still possible to match `bytes` behavior.

 [^2]: At the time when I started to draft this crate, during summer 2024, `Bytes::from_owner` didn't exist, https://github.com/tokio-rs/bytes/issues/437 was a bit staled, and that was actually my first motivation to start this work.

-[^3]: In earlier version, `try_reserve` also exposed memory allocation failure in the error, but it has been simplified.
-I'm still thinking about a design where all memory allocation failures, including arc allocation, would be exposed, but it's not ready yet.